nickdichev/website/src/content/blog/elixir-logger-rpc.md

   ...
 ```

-You even add a test that the formatting works:
+You add a test that the formatting works:

 ```elixir
 deftest "..." do